LuciaEllan/simple-serverless-blog/README.md

 ## Why I built this?
 After I quit last job at the end of 2018, I felt that I have nothing professional in my field.
 I wanted to have some knowledge on modern web tech like React or Angular, and finally I chose Vue.js.
 Coincidentally I had to build my website back which I lost previous one in 2016.
 So, I just built this myself.
-This system powers [my personal blog](https://www.luciaellan.com/) - with a little bit of delicate touch.
+This engine powers [my personal blog](https://www.luciaellan.com/) - with a little bit of delicate touch.

 ## What you'll have with this
 This system does not offer a lot of features.
 With this system, you'll have:
-* A simple [Quasar](https://v1.quasar-framework.org/) app running on Firebase hosting that you have nothing to manage on server
+* A simple [Quasar](https://quasar.dev/) app running on Firebase hosting that you have nothing to manage on server
 * An ability to write some markdown articles (rendered via [Marked.js](https://github.com/markedjs/marked)), with tagging enabled
 * An ability to upload your files to Firebase storage and link them on the articles
 * You may write private articles which only can be seen by you